AnAnonymousProject/FeaProtect/README.md

 Please note that PyTorch and RDT are the packages required for Tave.

-Still, if you are confused with the environment setting, we also provided a file named `requirement.txt` to facilitate the installation process.
 You can directly use the script below.
 You can choose to use _pip_ or _conda_ in the script.

 ~~~
 conda create -n Feaproct python=3.8